circonus/irondb-docs/api/read-text.md

 ### Output

+The output will be a JSON array, with the following values:

-The response payload will contain a JSON array of tuples consisting of the timestamps (in millisecions since epoch) from the time the value was received, and the text value itself as a string.
+The first value will be a JSON array containing two values:
+The timestamp of the start parameter of the request in milliseconds since the epoch, and the value of the text metric at that point in time as a string.

-The first value of the response array is an exception to this rule.
-It will contain the timestamp of the start parameter, along with the text value at the start time.
+Subsequent values will indicate the change points of the text metric.
-This is done, so that the user has information about the initial state of the text metric for the request interval.
+Those will also be JSON arrays containing two values:
+The timestamps of the change-point in milliseconds since the epoch, and the new value as a string.

 ## Examples